Emma Gifford

-Emma Lavinia Gifford (24 November 1840 – 27 November 1912) was an English writer and suffragist, who was the first wife of the novelist and poet Thomas Hardy.
+Emma Lavinia Gifford (24 November 1840 – 27 November 1912) was an English writer and suffragist.
+She was also the first wife of the novelist and poet Thomas Hardy.

 Early life

 Emma Gifford was born in Plymouth, Devon, on 24 November 1840 The second youngest of five children, her father was John Attersoll Gifford, a solicitor, and she was named after her mother, Emma (Farman) Gifford.
 Emma's father retired early and relied on his mother's private income, so when her grandmother died in 1860, the family had to make economies and moved to a cheaper, rented house in Bodmin, Cornwall.
 Emma and her elder sister Helen had to work as governesses, and Helen became an unpaid companion to a woman in whose home she met her husband, the Reverend Caddell Holder.
 Emma joined her in 1868 to help with housekeeping and to run the parish.

 Marriage

 Emma Gifford met the writer Thomas Hardy in 1870 when he was working as an architect.
 Hardy had been commissioned to prepare a report on the condition of St Julitta's, the parish church of St Juliot, near Boscastle in Cornwall.
 Their courtship inspired A Pair of Blue Eyes, Hardy's third novel.
-They did not marry until four years later on 17 September 1874 at St Peter's Church, Paddington, London.
+They did not marry until four years later, on 17 September 1874, at St Peter's Church, Paddington, London.
 The ceremony was conducted by Emma's uncle, Edwin Hamilton Gifford, canon of Worcester Cathedral and later archdeacon of London.
 The Hardys had a honeymoon in Rouen and Paris.
 Given Thomas Hardy's comparatively humble origins, Emma "regarded herself as her husband's social superior, and in later life would make embarrassing references in public to the gap in class that existed between them".